 Also, the lien release needs to be attached to the title, unless the county treasurer marks the release on the title.

-Make sure that your title has been correctly assigned to you by the seller.
-Also, be sure that both you and the seller have filled in the "retail sale" section of the title.
+- Be sure that both you and the seller have filled in the "retail sale" section of the title.

-The disclosure section indicates if the vehicle has sustained at least $5,000 in damages due to an accident, or other type of single mishap.
+- If the vehicle is under 7 years old, BOTH the odometer reading section AND damage disclosure sections must be filled out.
+The disclosure section indicates if the vehicle has sustained over $5,000 in damages due to an accident or other type of single mishap.
 It doesn't matter whether the damage was fixed or not―it still needs to be reported.

 You'll also need to have a completed bill of sale.

 A bill of sale is necessary for registering and titling your vehicle.
 You can, if needed, conveniently download this form from our Bill of Sale page.